Cumulative flow, lead time, and cycle time guidance

 Flat lines appear when the team doesn't update their work with a regular cadence.
 The Kanban board provides the quickest way to transition work from one column to another.

-Flat lines can also appear when the work across one or more processes takes longer than planned for.
-For this to occur, flat lines must appear across many parts of the system because if only one part of the system or two parts of a system have problems then you'll see a bulge.
+Flat lines can also appear when the work across one or more processes takes longer than planned.
+Flat lines appear across many parts of the system because if only one part of the system or two parts of a system have problems then you'll see a bulge.

-An example of this may be that testing is taking a long period of time but development is taking a short period of time therefore work is accumulating in the development state (bulges indicate that a succeeding step is having a problem, not necessarily the step in which the bulge is occurring).
+For example, a bulge can occur when testing takes a long period of time while development takes a shorter period of time, causing work to accumulate in the development state (bulges indicate that a succeeding step is having a problem, not necessarily the step in which the bulge is occurring).

 One example of systemic flat-line can occur with a features CFD.
 Feature work can take much longer than work on user stories because features are composed of several stories.
-In these situations, either the slope is expected (as in the example above) or the issue is well known and already being raised by the team as an issue, in which case, problem resolution is outside the scope of this article to provide guidance.
+In these situations, either the slope is expected (as in the example above) or the issue is well known and already being raised by the team as an issue.
+If it's a known issue, the problem resolution is outside the scope of this article.

 Teams can proactively fix problems that appear as CFD bulges.
 Depending on where the bulge occurs, the fix may be different.
-As an example, let's suppose that the bulge occurs in the development process because running tests is taking much longer than writing code, or testers are finding may be finding a large number of bugs and continually transition the work back to the developers so the developers have a growing list of active work.
+As an example, let's suppose that the bulge occurs in the development process.
+The bulge might be happening because running tests is taking much longer than writing code.
+Testers might also be finding a large number of bugs.
+When they continually transition the work back to the developers, the developers inherit a growing list of active work.